 By itself, it is so unimportant mountain this Monte Floriz!
 It can hardly become the main goal of a tour.
 But if you are spending a night in the nearby Marinelli hut, it is an absolute sin not to observe a sunset from the summit of Monte Floriz!

 The name of the mountain is of a quite obvious etymology.
 Southeast of the summit there were once two alpine pastures: Casera Floriz bassa (lower) and Casera Floriz alta (higher).
 In Furlani language the word means the place, abundant with flowers, which refers to the alpine meadows.

-.
+As elsewhere in Carnic Alps, the area is also interesting by its geology.
 The main ridge of Monte Coglians / Hohe Warte is made of mostly brittle Devonian (paleozoic) limestone, placed on carboniferous clay and shale layers.
 But south of the main crest the picture changes abruptly.
 The rounded, grassy summits of the Crostis group, where also Monte Floriz belongs, are made of carboniferous schists and sandstones, and on several places volcanic protrusions can be found (similarly as on Monte Dimon, further to the east).

-.
+When said that hardly anyone will choose Monte Floriz as the main goal of a tour, this may not be true for mountain bikers.
 For them the main goal is Rif.
 Marinelli, but usually not being equipped for higher mountains, may extend the tour also on this nearby summit.